florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // This section also contains related information, such as measurements, interesting proofs, etc. that verify that the design goals were really achieved

 Wasm was designed with certain design goals in mind.
-// TODO also prove some things like speed, small-binary-size, safety using third-party papers This section presents the most relevant design goals as necessary for this work.
+This section presents the design goals relevant for this work according to the official Wasm specification @spec.
 Each design goal is accompanied by related information from various papers and articles for a deeper understanding of each goal.

-// However it turns out that most properties are generally desireable in non-web contexts too#footnote[e.g. portability and compactness for embedded systems @wasm-potential-embedded or portability, modularity and safety for distributed computing @wasm-potential-distributed ].

 ==== Fast <design_fast>
 Wasm is designed to be fast both during startup and execution @spec.
-// It is designed so its bytecode can be quickly read and parsed by a Wasm

-Startup time is optimized through the Wasm bytecode format.
+// It is designed so its bytecode can be quickly read and parsed by a Wasm Startup time is mostly optimized through the structure of the Wasm bytecode format, which is optimized for fast parsing and compiling of Wasm code.
-Wasm's bytecode format is designed to make the runtime's work easier.

-Why does Wasm provide fast startup time?
-- Single-pass compiler, e.g. backwards jumps are disallowed (except for loops).
-Branches are referenced relativly by nesting depth per function.

-This is done through a defined ordering of sections, e.g. by being parsable by a single-pass compiler
+A Wasm module in its binary format consists of 11 different sections
+#footnote[This section count excludes custom sections, which are optional and may only add additional information on top, such as debug information.]
+that may only show up in a fixed order.
+Another example is the absence of backwards jump (except for the `loop` statement), which allows the use of faster one-pass compilers.
+// TODO Why is are one-pass compilers better?

+During runtime Wasm can also achieve near-native performances... #td

-- Fast Runtime
+// - Fast Runtime
-    - Minimal set of opcodes
+    // - Minimal set of opcodes
-    - Parsable by a single-pass compiler: e.g. no backwards-jumps allowed (except loops), branches are referenced relativly by nesting depth per function (not absolutely with jumps to addresses)
+    // - Parsable by a single-pass compiler: e.g. no backwards-jumps allowed (except loops), branches are referenced relatively by nesting depth per function (not absolutely with jumps to addresses)
-#td

 // - WASM bytecode can be execute in a number of different ways:
 An additional property of Wasm bytecode is that it can be either compiled, interpreted or just-in-time compiled by a runtime.
-This allows users to customize Wasm runtimes for their specific needs and usecases.
+This allows users to customize Wasm runtimes for their specific needs and use cases.
 For example one could choose compilation to achieve faster execution at the cost of slow startup times due to compilation.
 On the other end users might prefer interpretation where execution speeds are less of a priority and fast startup times or relocatable runtime instances (see @other_features) are needed.

 ==== Safe <design_safe>
+#todo[
     - safe by default
-- Sandboxed
+    - sandboxed
         - Memory access is safe: Wasm is stack based & provides a linear memory, which can only be accessed through indices with bounds checks on every access.
-    - Can only interact with host enviroment through functions that are explicitly exposed by the host
+        - Can only interact with host environment through functions that are explicitly exposed by the host
     - Because of its simplicity: easier to implement a minimal working runtime than it is for higher level languages like C, C++, Java, Python, ...
         - This again reduces risk of (safety-critical) bugs
     - Properties like portability and safety are especially important in the context of the web, where untrusted software from a foreign host is executed on a client's device.
-- This makes WASM, a sandboxed and fast execution enviroment, interesting for safety-critical fields like avionics (#todo[ref?], automotive (#todo[ref] https://oxidos.io/), #todo[what else?]
+    - This makes WASM, a sandboxed and fast execution environment, interesting for safety-critical fields like avionics (#todo[ref?], automotive (#todo[ref] https://oxidos.io/), #todo[what else?]
     - Note: Applications inside Wasm can still corrupt their own memory.
-#td
+]

 ==== Portable <design_portable>
 // This includes goals: hardware-independent, platform-independent Wasm is designed to be able to be portable for a lot of different hardwares and platforms.

+#todo[
     - minimal set of opcodes (172), that exist on all architectures(#todo[insert screenshot of opcode table] (+ proposals for more additional instructions like SIMD, atomics, etc.)
     #figure(todo[opcode table], caption: [All WebAssembly opcodes.
 Opcodes for proposals are encoded by specific marker bytes, which indicate that the following opcodes are to be interpreted as different instructions.])

     Independence of hardware:
     - Desktop architectures
     - Mobile device architectures
     - Embedded system architectures

-Independece of platform:
+    Independence of platform:
     - Browsers
-- Other environments which only require some kind of a Wasm runtime
+    - Other environments which only require some kind of a Wasm runtime ]

-#td

 ==== Independence of language <design_independence_language>
+#todo[
-Not designed for a specific language, programming model or object model@spec
+    - Not designed for a specific language, programming model or object model@spec
     - Should act as a compilation target for all kinds of higher-level machine languages
-- Some Examples for languages that can be used at the time of writing are: #td
+    - Some Examples for languages that can be used at the time of writing are: #td ]

-#td

 ==== Compact <design_compact>
+#todo[
-Wasm bytecode representation format should be compact.
+    - Wasm bytecode representation format should be compact.
-Smaller binary files are easier and faster to transmit especially in web contexts @spec.
+    - Smaller binary files are easier and faster to transmit especially in web contexts @spec.
-Also smaller files can be loaded into memory faster at runtime, which might lead to a slightly faster execution overall, but this is more of a speculation.
+    - Also smaller files can be loaded into memory faster at runtime, which might lead to a slightly faster execution overall, but this is more of a speculation.

-#td
+]

 ==== Modular <design_modular>
+#todo[
-Programs consist of smaller modules, which allows modules to be "transmitted, cached and consumed separatly" @spec.
+    - Programs consist of smaller modules, which allows modules to be "transmitted, cached and consumed separably" @spec.

-#td
+    - Modules can also be combined/linked together at runtime ]

-==== Other features of WebAssembly <other_features>
+==== Other features <other_features>
-This section lists some of Wasm's other noteworthy features.
+This section lists some other noteworthy features of Wasm.
-These are not directly related to this work, however they provide a better overview over Wasm's potential usecases and applications.
+These are not directly related to this work, however they provide a better overview over Wasm's potential use cases and applications.

-// <design_well_defined>
-- *Goal: Well-defined*: Wasm is designed in such a way that it is "easy to reason about informally and formally" @spec.
+- *Well-defined*: #todo[Wasm is designed in such a way that it is "easy to reason about informally and formally" @spec.]
-// <design_open>
-- *Goal: Open*: #td
+- *Open*: #td
-- *Goal: Efficient*: Wasm bytecode is efficient to read and parse, regardless of whether AOT or JIT compilation or interpretation is used at runtime @spec.
+- *Efficient*: #todo[Wasm bytecode is efficient to read and parse, regardless of whether AOT or JIT compilation or interpretation is used at runtime @spec.]
-- *Goal: Parallelizable*: \
+- *Parallelizable*: #todo[
         Working with Wasm bytecode should be easily parallelizable.
         This applies to all steps: decoding, validation, compilation.
         This property allows for a faster startup time.
-- *Goal: Streamable*: \
+    ]
+- *Streamable*: #todo[
         This goal is especially important for the web.
         It should be possible to parse Wasm code while it is still being streamed/received.
         On the web data can be transferred in separate blocks called chunks.
         Wasm bytecode allows a Wasm runtime to decode, validate and compile a chunk before the full bytecode has arrived.
         This reduces startup time for Wasm applications especially on the web.
+    ]
-- *Determinism*: Indeterminism has only 3 sources: host functions, float NaNs, growing memory/tables
+- *Determinism*: #todo[Indeterminism has only 3 sources: host functions, float NaNs, growing memory/tables]
 - *Backwards-compatibility*: #td
     // TODO: consider this property for non-web contexts
     // In non-web contexts this property might be used by Wasm runtimes to read and parse a Wasm file sequentially
-#td

-#td
     // Wasm is also designed with backwards compatibility in mind.
     // This is especially important on the web, where Wasm bytecode, that was compiled with a previous compiler, still has to be able to run in newer Wasm runtimes.
     // To minimize technical debt due to backwards compatibility, a standardization process for new feature proposals is employed.